Irregular

 What you’ll get

-Every Sunday evening you’ll receive a short article that takes a look at familiar idea from a different perspective.
+Every Sunday evening you’ll receive a short article that takes a look at familiar idea from a different perspectives.

 Irregular ideas so far